 Title 16 of the United States Code concerns parks, historic sites, and resource preservation.
 Title 30 concerns minerals and mining, and Title 43 concerns management of public lands.

-CAB Abstracts Archive (available on campus or remotely through ASURITE)
+CAB Abstracts Archive (available on campus or remotely with ASURITE)

 Historical materials concerning topics such as forestry and natural resource conservation.

-Environment Complete (available on campus or remotely through ASURITE)
+Environment Complete (available on campus or remotely with ASURITE)

 Scholarly commentary on topics including natural resource management and life sciences.

-Oxford Bibliographies: Ecology (available on campus or remotely through ASURITE)
+Oxford Bibliographies: Ecology (available on campus or remotely with ASURITE)

 International expert materials on the role of life in nature and the economy.